 Hardening PHP on linux to increase security is a complex process involving a plethora of settings.
 A while back I developed a script in order to check for any security settings that were out of place.

 The idea is that you run the script on your web server and it tells you what security settings are potentially mis-configured based on the rules that it reads from an XML file.
 Any settings that are not configured in line with best security practices are highlighted in red.
-It works in a similar way to the Centre for Internet Security’s benchmark scripts for other technologies.
-The one caveat is that it does need access to the ini_get function and requires a least PHP 5 to run.
+It works in a similar way to the Centre for Internet Security's benchmark scripts for other technologies.
+The one caveat is that it does need access to the ini_get function and requires at least PHP 5 to run.

 The auditing script checks for (amongst other things):